protofire/polkadot-failover-mechanism/README.md

 ### [Azure](azure/)

+** Important! ** Unlike with other clouds Azure require you to clone the repository with `--recurse-submodules` argument, so the whole command would be like `git clone --recurse-submodules https://github.com/protofire/polkadot-failover-mechanism`.
+This is required, because Terraform Azure scripts relies on existing load balancer module in another repository.

 This folder contains Terraform configuration scripts that will deploy the failover solution to Azure cloud.
 Use [terraform.tfvars.example](azure/terraform.tfvars.example) file to see the very minimum configuration required to deploy solution.
 See README inside of Azure folder for more details.

 ![Azure Design](azure-architecture.png "Azure Design architecture")